-This is part 1 of the series “Responsive Teaching For A Changing World,” a 3-part series is sponsored by Adobe Presenter 9.
+This content is sponsored by Adobe Presenter 9.
 They had nothing to do with the content–only asked that we include a link back to their platform, which you can see above.

 A lot is implied in the content areas we choose to disperse the world through.

 That’s essentially what classes and content areas are–perspectives to make sense of the world.
 If the world changes, should they change?

 These words and phrases that we now associate with schools, teachers, and assignments reflect our priority as a culture.
 This is the information and thinking we value and want our children to understand.
 It also implies what we think is useful, presumably (unless we’re intentionally teaching content that we think is use-less).

 While that content changes some as students move from Kindergarten to 12th grade, in general, the kinds of things we ask our 2nd graders to study is similar to what we have our high school seniors study.
 In classic education (in certain parts of the world anyway), ‘content areas’ were essentially categories–the Trivium (or ‘three ways’): Grammar, Logic, and Rhetoric.

 Grammar taught students the basic of language (the symbols we use to label the world).

 Logic taught analysis and relationships between those symbols.

 Rhetoric taught students the fine art of manipulation–argument, theories, and, well, manipulation